-WILMINGTON, N.C. — People stocked up on food, boarded windows and gassed up their cars Tuesday as Hurricane Irene threatened to become the most powerful storm to hit the East Coast in seven years.
+WILMINGTON, N.C. — People stocked up on food, boarded windows and gassed up their cars Tuesday as Hurricane Irene threatened to become the most powerful storm to hit the East Coast in more than a decade.

 Water, bread and batteries disappeared from store shelves.
 Lines formed at the pump.
 From Florida to Maine, residents were told to brace for flash flooding and power outages.